 1991 work “Untitled” (Portrait of Ross in L.A.)

 appears to be nothing more than a 175-pound glistening pile of candy.
-But the work’s allure effectively causes its own destruction: The artist invites viewers to pluck from the heap of sweets, which functions as a metaphor for the impact on the human body of the devastating AIDS epidemic that swept through the ’80s and ’90s, when this work was first staged.
+But the work’s allure effectively causes its own destruction: viewers may pluck from the heap of sweets, which could be seen as a metaphor for the impact on the human body of the devastating AIDS epidemic that swept through the ’80s and ’90s, when the piece was first staged.

 Judy Chicago, “Atmospheres,” 1968–74